jigsid/papiauto/README.md

 1:34
-into learning how to build a product let's understand how it works that way we know what we're building before we 1:40 start so please do not skip this part or the next section because I'm going to explain how slide Works under the hood 1:47 automations in slide are powered by triggers and a trigger fires when a user 1:52 comments with a keyword or sends you a DM with a specific keyword and the reason why slide is so much better than 1:59 many chat is not only can we send a single DM as a response to this viewer 2:04
+into learning how to build a product let's understand how it works that way we know what we're building before we 1:40 start so please do not skip this part or the next section because I'm going to explain how Boostly Works under the hood 1:47 automations in Boostly are powered by triggers and a trigger fires when a user 1:52 comments with a keyword or sends you a DM with a specific keyword and the reason why Boostly is so much better than 1:59 many chat is not only can we send a single DM as a response to this viewer 2:04